syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 On June 26, the Zulfiqar Brigade Facebook page posted [pictures of some of its fighters](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D2139514872985165%26id%3D1825406404396015&sa=D&ust=1540401260480000) who participated in military operations in Daraa province.
 [The brigade](https://www.google.com/url?q=https://www.terrorism-info.org.il/en/hezbollah-iran-handled-shiite-militias-integrated-syrian-army-campaign-take-control-south-syria/&sa=D&ust=1540401260481000) is an Iraqi military force run by Iran.

 ![](/assets/investigations/Daraa2018/image41.png)

+The Syrian Archive identified 3 salient incidents, which occurred during these attack in Daraa.
+These incidents, alongside being reported on by local news sources, were verified by the Syrian Archive as well as detailed in various reports including the [Syrian Human Rights Committee's annual report.](https://www.shrc.org/wp-content/uploads/2019/01/Arabic-report.pdf)

 ## The first incident: The health care center in Busra al-Harir town